Learning to Relax workshops

 When are the workshops?

-The details of the workshops will be listed below from February 2019, and will be updated regularly, so please check back for workshops that become available throughout the year.
+The details of the workshops will be listed below as they are scheduled, and will be updated regularly, so please check back for workshops that become available throughout the year.